Spyros03/truss-calculator/README.md

 more knowledge on OOC so it may contain errors.

 IMPORTANT!:
+IN ORDER TO RUN YOU HAVE TO DOWNLOAD THE PROGRAMM AND RUN THE "trussmain.py" FILE.
 THE PROGRAM WILL NOT WORKIF YOU HAVE NOT INSTALLED THE NUMPY LIBRARY!!!

-To install just type at your command prompt the following command:
+To install NumPy just type at your command prompt the following command:

 pip install numpy